 Michael co-directs the Yale Law School Supreme Court Clinic, which regularly represents civil rights, immigrant, and criminal defense litigants before the Supreme Court.
-He also is an associate member of the Edward Coke Appellate Inn of Court and a regular participant in the Georgetown Supreme Court Institute.
+The Yale clinic is one of the oldest and most successful Supreme Court clinics in the country.
+Michael is also a regular participant in the Georgetown Supreme Court Institute.

 graduate of Princeton University, Michael received his JD from Yale Law School, where he served as Editor of The Yale Law Journal

 and Executive Editor of the Yale Law and Policy Review